baqar-abbas/population-metrics-webapp/README.md

 # 📖 population-metrics-webapp <a name="about-project"></a>

 **population-metrics-webapp** is a Mobile Webapp Project which is fetching images and data through Rest Countries API and displaying them on the app pages.
-User can click on the available country/ pupulation metrics and can see the details on the details page.
+User can click on the available country/ population metrics and can see the details on the details page.

 ## 🛠 Built With <a name="built-with"></a>